Media24si/purge-svg/README.md

 }
 ```

-Providing an array of objects gives more options.
+Providing an array of objects provides more options.
 Some examples of different options

 ```javascript
 new PurgeSvg({